Jain Kim: Competition climbing

 In 2010, she won the competition lead climbing events both in the Rock Master and the World Cup.
 She obtained the World Cup overall title by ranking first in five of the six stages, namely those held in Xining, Chuncheon, Puurs, Huaiji, and Kranj.
 The only World Cup stage that Jain Kim did not win in 2010 was the first one, held in Chamonix.
 She won the Lead Climbing World Cup again in 2013 and 2014, each time winning four of the eight events.

-On September 14, 2014, three days after she had turned 26, she achieved an extraordinary victory at the 2014 IFSC Climbing World Championships, where she managed to ascend (on-sight) all of the routes attempted in the lead climbing event in qualifications, the semifinals, and the final rounds.
+On September 14, 2014, she onsighted every route in the lead climbing event at the 2014 IFSC Climbing World Championships on her way to winning; the qualifications, the semifinals, and the final rounds.

-Upon winning the gold Lead World Cup in Chamonix on July 9, 2023, Kim became the oldest woman to win a Lead World Cup at 34 years old.
+Kim won the Lead World Cup in Chamonix on July 9, 2023, becoming the oldest woman to win a Lead World Cup at 34 years old.

 Rock climbing

 In May and June 2014, she redpointed her first sport climbing routes on outdoor rock above the climbing grade, namely Bibita Biologica and Reini's Vibes (8c/8c+), both in Arco, Italy.

+In 2016 she flashed China Climb in Yangshou, China.

 On May 20, 2017, she climbed the 555-meter Lotte World Tower in Seoul.